 From social media pages, emails, and financial reports to device sensors, satellite images, and delivery receipts, data can come from just about anywhere.
 Some of it may be structured.
 Some of it may be unstructured.
 And some of it may be semi-structured.
 The challenge for companies is to extract the data from all the various sources, make it all compatible, and provide a unified view so it can be analyzed and used to generate insightful reports.

 Many data integration techniques can be utilized for data integration.
 Same for software programs and platforms that automate the data integration process for connecting and routing data from source systems to target systems.
-AWS Glue, Microsoft SQL Server Integration Services, and Talend’s Stitch.
 Data integration architects can also develop customized versions.

-Selecting the most appropriate tools and techniques requires identifying the ones that best match your integration requirements and enterprise profile.
+Selecting the most appropriate data integration tools and techniques requires identifying the ones that best match your integration requirements and enterprise profile.

 3. Data Synchronization

 Gathering data from disparate sources means that data copies may be migrated from different sources on different schedules and at different rates.
-The result: they can easily and quickly get out of synchronization with the originating systems, making it difficult to generate a single version of “truth”, and leading to the potential for faulty data analysis.
+The result: they can easily get out of sync with the originating systems, making it difficult to generate a single version of “truth”, and leading to the potential for faulty data analysis.

 Trying to repair the situation slows down the overall data analytics endeavor.
 That can degrade the value of the data and analytics because the information is typically only worthwhile if it is generated in a timely manner.